 • Industry Events: Participate in trade shows and conferences to show off your software and meet potential buyers.

-Customer feedback is essential for building software improvements, such as how to build a point of sale system that better fulfills the requirements and expectations of your customers by getting timely feedback.
+Customer feedback is essential for building software improvements that better fulfill the requirements and expectations of your customers by getting timely feedback.

 Importance of Client Feedback